Miguel26-pixel/FEUP_COMP/README.md

 | `ClassDeclarationVisitor`  | Visit the `ClassDeclaration` node to get the main data from the class and visit all the nodes of the kind `VarDeclaration` to get the fields of the class.
 The retrieved information allow the build of the `JmmClassSignature` |
 | `MethodDeclarationVisitor` | If exists, visit the `MainMethod` and every node of kind `RegularMethod` to obtain all the information of each method of the class, which are saved into the `MethodsTable`                                                     |
 | `LocalVariablesVisitor`    | This visitor adds to the method table the information of all local variables by visiting all nodes of kind `VarDeclaration` inside any method                                                                                   |

+As an addition, at this level, we ensure that there are no duplicate method definitions (since overloading is not supported), and that the file name matches the class name (if `inputFile` is provided in the configuration), as required by the Java specification for public classes.

 ### Semantic tests